numaproj/numaflow/docs/specifications/tracing.md

-# OpenTelemetry Tracing Design for Numaflow
+# OpenTelemetry Tracing Design for Numaflow [Proposal]

 ## 1. Objective
 The goal is to enable distributed tracing in Numaflow to track message propagation from Source to Sink.
 This will provide visibility into: